 Do you have an idea for an app you’ve been thinking about?
 Ask yourself, what is stopping you from developing and expanding on that idea and fulfilling its true potential?
 Nothing!
 Advancements in technology have made it easier than ever to create new apps and bring your ideas to life.

 To make your idea come true, you can choose from various startup planning platforms, like Cuttles.
 Our sales forecasting tool enables you to focus on core business functions.
-This way you don’t have to do the paperwork by hand, but instead, get help with the heavy lifting!
+This way you don’t have to do all the administration by hand, but instead, get help with the heavy lifting.

-By using a business plan software to start your business, developing your business plan, establishing a budget, and creating operations.
+By using business plan software to start your business, you can develop your business plan, establishing a budget, and guide operations.
 Basically, it helps you manage every important aspect of your business processes.

 One of the crucial elements of a new startup’s success is budgeting and financial management.
-In fact, 16 percent of businesses fold within the first year of operations due to financial problems.
-It doesn’t cost a lot to validate your idea at the early stages.
-But as soon as you start to grow your business, you will need to get that budget under control.
+In fact, 16 per cent of businesses fold within the first year of operation due to financial problems.
+It doesn’t cost a lot to validate your idea in the early stages but as soon as you start to grow your business, you will need to get your budget under control.